flimmy78/Face_DAI_LINUX/README.md

 //  ChannelNum: the max of thread
 //  path: ANN binary path (can be omitted)
 //Return Value:
-//  0: Noraml, -1: Thread Create Failed, -2: Thread Number exceed the max of thread
+//  0: Noraml -1: Thread Create Failed, -2: Thread Number exceed the max of thread, -3: Double Initiate